-AF201-DCSO1 TITLE: Direct to Phase II Open Topic: Open Call for Innovative Defense-Related Dual-Purpose Technologies/Solutions with a Clear Air Force Stakeholder Need
+14.2 AF202-DCSO1 TITLE: Direct to Phase II Call for Innovative Defense-Related Dual-Purpose Technologies/Solutions with a Clear Air Force Stakeholder Need

-OBJECTIVE: A Phase II may be awarded for a maximum period of 27 months and \$1M.
-The objective of this topic is to explore Innovative Defense-Related Dual-Purpose Technologies which may not be covered by any other specific SBIR topic, exploring options for solutions potentially outside the AF's current focus fields of focus but useful to the AF.
+OBJECTIVE: A Phase II may be awarded for a maximum period of 15 months, including 12 months technical performance and three months for reporting, at a maximum value of \$750,000.
+The objective of this topic is to explore Innovative Defense-Related Dual-Purpose Technologies not be covered by other specific SBIR topics, exploring options for solutions potentially outside the current focus areas but useful to the AF.
 This topic seeks companies with capability to complete a feasibility study and prototype validated concepts under an accelerated Phase II schedule.
 This topic is aimed at later stage development rather than basic science and research.

 DESCRIPTION: The Air Force is a large and complex organizations consisting of many functions with similar commercial sector counterparts.
 The AF is interested in exploring innovative technology domains with demonstrated clear commercial value in the non-defense sector through existing products/solutions for potential AF applications.
-While it is impossible to cover all technology areas with SBIR topics, this topic is a call for open ideas and technologies covering topics not currently listed.
-It is important potential solutions have a high probability of keeping pace with technological change and should be closely tied to commercial technologies supporting solution development.
+It is impossible to cover all technology areas with SBIR topics.
+Thus, this topic is a call for open ideas and technologies covering topics not currently listed.
+It is important potential solutions have a high probability of keeping pace with technological change.
+They should be closely tied to commercial technologies supporting solution development.
 This topic is intended to identify non-Defense commercial solutions to be adapted and expanded innovatively through R/R&D to meet DoD stakeholders' needs in a short timeframe at low cost.
 Solutions should be focused on the three areas listed below, meeting as many as possible.

-- 1. Financial Sustainability The offeror(s) should demonstrate financial sustainability for both the solution and itself.
+- 1. Financial Sustainability The offeror(s) should demonstrate financial sustainability for both the solution and the firm.
 The best solutions demonstrate this by sales to non-Defense clients and other private investment sources. - 2.
 Defense Need The offeror(s) should demonstrate understanding of the fit between the solution and Defense stakeholders.
 The best solutions demonstrate this with a signed memo from a specific, empowered AF end-user and customer (likely not the same person) ready and willing to participate in the proposed prototype solution's trial.
 This should include specific objectives and measurable (quantitative) key results the proposed solution can achieve to meet AF end-user and customer needs. - 3.
 Technical/Team The proposed approach's soundness, technical merit, and innovation and incremental progress toward fulfilling an AF need and the qualifications of the proposed Principal Investigators/Project Managers, supporting staff, and consultants to execute against the proposed approach.